 If your Droplet is running a Linux OS (Ubuntu, Debian, CentOS, Fedora), you can use the following command to verify that it has been patched:

-A patched Droplet will return:
+A patched Droplet returns:

 Mitigation: Clear CPU buffers; SMT Host state unknown